BioinfoNet/Status-of-OpenScienceKE-LiteratureSearch/InstitutionalWebsites.md

 Food for Thought:

 Many Kenyan universities offer Open learning but charge the students to learn these modules.
-Does this Open learning truly free access?
+Is this truly Open learning?
+Is it freely accessible?

 Kenya Open Data: Is the information being utilized?